 In theory, there is no limit to the culture of possibilities.
 Squash, zucchini, tomatoes, melons, cucumbers, peppers, beans, peas, potatoes, strawberries or aromatics seem like it.

-Plants that require tutors (like tomatoes) may go even straw; otherwise it is advisable to plant tutors outside of the boot.
+Plants that require tutors (like tomatoes) may go even; otherwise it is advisable to plant tutors outside of the boot.

 A recalcitrant: the carrot.
 She seems unwilling to push right in this environment.